dlegland/BlockMatrixToolbox/README.md

 # Credits

-BlockBerry4m is developped jointly by INRA and ONIRIS.
+**BlockMatrixToolbox** is developped jointly by INRA and ONIRIS.
 The development started at the occasion of the "CouplImSpec" project, involving also the SOLEIL synchrotron, and during the AI-Fruit project of Region "Pays-de-la-Loire"